 So, now you know the brand archetypes, how do you fit in?
 As an all-conquering and inspiring Hero, a child-like Innocent, a trailblazing Explorer?

-Perhaps you’re a mix of two or three types and don’t see yourself neatly fitting into one archetype.
-Or perhaps you’re in transition, from being a market-disrupting rebel to a well-established ruler – because a benefit of the archetype model is that it isn’t static.
+Perhaps you’re a mix of two or three types and don’t see yourself neatly fitting into one archetype (i.e., you’re having an identity crisis).
+Or perhaps you’re in transition, turning from a market-disrupting Rebel to a well-established Ruler.

 We’ll help you find your brand archetype